PacificBiosciences/trgt/tdb_tutorial.md

 The database comprises a set of parquet files:

 - locus.pq: The locations of tandem repeats
--- LocusID: identifier for the locus
+  - LocusID: identifier for the locus
--- chrom: chromosome of the locus
+  - chrom: chromosome of the locus
--- start: 0-based start position of the locus
+  - start: 0-based start position of the locus
--- end: 0-based end position of the locus
+  - end: 0-based end position of the locus
 - allele.pq: Tandem repeat alleles found on a locus
--- LocusID: locus to which the allele belongs
+  - LocusID: locus to which the allele belongs
--- allele_number: identifier of the allele on the locus.
-'0' is the reference allele -- allele_length: length of the allele
+  - allele_number: identifier of the allele on the locus.
+'0' is the reference allele
+  - allele_length: length of the allele
--- sequence: 2bit encoded sequence of the allele
+  - sequence: 2bit encoded sequence of the allele
 - sample.\*.pq: sample properties of alleles
--- LocusID: identifier for the locus
+  - LocusID: identifier for the locus
--- allele_number: identifier of the allele on the locus.
-'0' is the reference allele -- spanning_reads: number of spanning reads supporting per allele -- length_range_lower: allele minimum predicted length -- length_range_upper: allele maximum predicted length
+  - allele_number: identifier of the allele on the locus.
+'0' is the reference allele
+  - spanning_reads: number of spanning reads supporting per allele
+  - length_range_lower: allele minimum predicted length
+  - length_range_upper: allele maximum predicted length

+These tables are stored in a directory with a `.tdb` extension.

 Creating a database
 ===================